 Educational experiences engineered for the future

-With the help of the University of Alberta and funders like RBC Future Launch, these youth are moving up and branching out towards a brighter tomorrow, with more job options and meaningful work experience.
-It was a summer of lessons to remember and an opportunity they will never forget.
+With the help of the University of Alberta and RBC Future Launch, these youth are moving up and branching out towards a brighter tomorrow — with more job options and meaningful work experience.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.